PetrNikolas/niklick/README.md

 * [Reek](https://github.com/troessner/reek) - Code smell detector for Ruby
 * [Brakeman](https://github.com/presidentbeef/brakeman) - A static analysis security vulnerability scanner for Ruby on Rails applications
 * [rails_best_practices](https://github.com/flyerhzm/rails_best_practices) - A code metric tool for rails projects
-* [Cucumber-Rails](https://github.com/cucumber/cucumber-rails) - Rails Generators for Cucumber with special support for Capybara and DatabaseCleaner.
-* [factory_bot_rails](https://github.com/thoughtbot/factory_bot_rails) - factory_bot is a fixtures replacement with a straightforward definition syntax.
 * [Rails::Controller::Testing](https://github.com/rails/rails-controller-testing) - Brings back `assigns` and `assert_template` to your Rails tests.
-* [Wallaby](https://github.com/reinteractive/wallaby) - Wallaby is a Rails engine for managing data.
-* [PgHero](https://github.com/ankane/pghero) - A performance dashboard for Postgres.

 ## Project Setup
 * For production, you need to replace the asterisk with the URL of your client-side application in ./config/application.rb file.